MaiAbdulhamid/Full-Stack-Web-Development-with-React/README.md

  <summary>OAuth and User Authentication</summary>

  ### 7. OAuth and User Authentication
+ - OAuth 1	and	OAuth 2: Authorization	framework	based	on	open	standards	for	Internet	users	to	log	into	third	party	websites/apps	using	their	Social	Network	accounts.
+ -

  ### 8. Exercise : Using OAuth with Passport and Facebook